 Exhibit may be rabbit exhibit(s), poster, action demonstration or a combination.

 - Each rabbit exhibited must be identified with a permanent tattoo in the left ear and must have identification requirements turned into the Rabbit Committee by specified date or will not be eligible to show.
+An Entry Form will be available to complete by each family/ exhibitor via a digital format.
 Identification requirements are breed, variety, age (at time of fair), gender, and tattoo.
 NOTICE: There will be no crossbred rabbits exhibited at the Fair.
 (This does not mean that they need to be pedigreed.
 Buy rabbits from a trusted source as they must be purebred.)